oloomoses/github-finder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an application that allows users to find github users.
+This is a React.js application that allows users to find github users.
 This application uses github API and Axios to get user data.
 ### Built With
 Components of this project is listed below;

+* React
+* JSX
 * CSS
-* JSX
 * Javascript - ES6
 * VsCode
 * Github API